Southern Connecticut State University

 Instructor Credentials for Concurrent Enrollment Courses

 Early College teachers go through the same vetting process as any adjunct instructor employed by SCSU.
-The details for applying can be found on our website.
+More information about the application process can be found on the Early College Teachers website.
 Requirements include: a Master's Degree; a detailed cover letter describing relevant background and qualifications to teach specific SCSU course(s); a current curriculum vitae; one letter of recommendation from your principal, department head, or a colleague (if you are the department head); official undergraduate and graduate transcripts; a proposed course syllabus for each course for which approval is being sought that must match the curriculum taught at SCSU.

 Registration and Fees

-When high school students apply, their eligibility is confirmed, and they are sent a link to register through the same registration process as our matriculated students.
+When high school students apply, their eligibility is confirmed, and if they are taking courses at their high school, they are registered in bulk.
+Students taking Early College classes on campus use the same registration process as our matriculated college students.

 Supports for Multilingual Families